-The pandemic of COVID 19 has brought a significant economic downturn as well as affecting a lot of people’s lives.
+The COVID-19 pandemic has brought a significant economic downturn as well as affecting a lot of people’s lives.
 Over 43% of businesses had temporarily closed, reported by PNAS.
 As a matter of fact, it also creates considerable opportunities for business owners.
 And Learning Management Systems or LMS don’t stand aside from the game-changers.

 LMS mainly served busy or overseas learners in the past.
 It’s now playing a key role in deciding the way teachers and students interact with each other due to social distraction situations.
 It doesn’t limit class sizes or subjects, from a one-teacher-one-student cooking class to a 30-student designing group.